icha024/2factor-google-authenticator-server/README.md

 # Packaged in two modules
 - **Web** package is a pre-built, simple and high performance, micro-service using the TOTP validator library for you to deploy easily.
-- **Validator** package is a library component that exposed a simple method for validating the TOTP.
+- **Validator** package is a library component, used by the web server, for validating the TOTP.
 This is convenient if you wish you build your own 2FA server for validation.

 ## (Web) Validation Server